Reports by 8 Indigo

 Social Media Madness

 What is social media?
 Do you use social media?
 We all have used social media at some time in our lives.
 Social media has various uses such as contacting one another through different means, from introducing ourselves to new people and sharing their personal life and images.

 Social media can acquaint you with many people however; it is undefinable who to trust and how to decide the person’s character.
 Social media can increase your popularity as you tell the whole world your day to day life; there are many dangers but the way to deal with them is by taking control over them before they take control over you…

 Why do people use social media?
 People use social media to talk to friends around the world such as people like my mother and aunt who uses social media to talk to each other in Finland.

-A student Tahir from Rooks Heath College said, “I prefer instagram as a social media because it has a variety of uses and you can talk to one another while also looking at pictures and videos of your choices.”
+A student Tahir from Rooks Heath School said, “I prefer instagram as a social media because it has a variety of uses and you can talk to one another while also looking at pictures and videos of your choices.”

 Another student said, “I like social media so I can talk to my friends, family as well as video chat and make groups with my friends so I can discuss a certain topic such as school, football or something personal I want to share.”

 A teacher said “I enjoy social media because it gives me the pleasure of communicating with family which I personally enjoy.”

 According to a new emarketer report, “Worldwide Social Network Users: 2013 Forecast and Comparative Estimates,” nearly one in four people worldwide will use social networks in 2013.
 The number of social network users around the world will rise from 1.47 billion in 2012 to 1.73 billion this year, an 18% increase.